halvaradop/tailwindcss-utilities/README.md

 - `thumb`: for styling the ::-webkit-scrollbar-thumb
 - `track`: for styling the ::-webkit-scrollbar-track

-### Usage
+## Usage
 ```html
 <section class="overflow-y-hidden scroll:w-1 thumb:rounded-full thumb:bg-slate-400 track:my-1">
     <p></p>
 </section>
 ```

-### Conduct code
+## Code of Conduct

-Please be aware that this project has a code of conduct, and we expect all contributors to follow these guidelines with their interactions.
+Please be aware that this project has a code of conduct, and we expect all contributors to follow these guidelines in their interactions.
+For more information, please read our [Code of Conduct](.github/CODE_OF_CONDUCT.md).